fetchai/carpark_agent/README.md

 You should now see the agent running.

-If you go back to your Mac or PC and go to the git hub repository for this project and look under resources/images there is an image of a car-park.
+If you go back to your Mac or PC and go to the github repository for this project and look under resources/images there is an image of a car-park.
 Print this out and tape it to a wall and point the raspberry pi camera at it.
 Every few minutes, it will capture in email and perform vehicle detection on the image (detections showing up in blue or green) It should detect the cars in your picture (you might have to wait a few minutes to know that it has worked)

 If this all seems to work, power down your Raspberry pi, disconnect the power, keyboard, mouse and keyboard.